jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 with the root on the 2nd string, optionally adding the bass note with the little finger: `x4x121`.

-To get a feel for this chord shape, first play it in open position, with the little finger on the 3rd fret of the 5th string (the note C, making it a C chord).
+To get a feel for the C major chord shape, first play it in open position, with the little finger on the 3rd fret of the 5th string (the note C, making it a C chord).